 2. Sly & The Family Stone - Thank You

-Next up we have another song released in 1969, “Thank You” by Sly & The Family Stone.
-This song is an iconic, must-know song for every bass player.
+Next up, we have another iconic song released in 1969: “Thank You” by Sly & The Family Stone.
+This is a must-know track for every bass player.

 3. The O'Jays - For the Love of Money